AI in Data Management: Benefits, Examples, and Best Practices

 4. Build with transparency and ethics in mind

-Choose models that are explainable and regularly audit for bias or unintended outcomes.
+Choose models that are explainable, follow a clear AI governance framework, and regularly audit for bias or unintended outcomes.

 5.Select tools that fit your data ecosystem